The Beginner's Dilemma

 This is the beginner's dilemma: the platforms powerful enough to teach you are too complex to learn, and the platforms simple enough to use don't teach you anything.
 You need something in the middle — a trading platform suitable for beginner investors that's easy to start with, teaches you while you use it, and doesn't cost a fortune while you're still figuring out what a candlestick chart is.

 I've spent the last few years building ChartingLens, and before that, I used most of the major platforms as both a developer and a trader.
-I ranked these seven platforms specifically from a beginner's perspective — not based on which has the most advanced features, but which gets a new trader from zero to productive the fastest, with the least frustration and the lowest cost.
+I ranked these five platforms specifically from a beginner's perspective — not based on which has the most advanced features, but which gets a new trader from zero to productive the fastest, with the least frustration and the lowest cost.

 What Beginners Actually Need